bids-standard/bids-specification/src/modality-specific-files/electroencephalography.md

 available in most commonly used programming languages to convert data into the RECOMMENDED formats.

-We encourage users to provide additional meta information extracted from the manufacturer specific data files in the sidecar JSON file.
+We encourage users to provide additional metadata extracted from the manufacturer-specific data files in the sidecar JSON file.

 Note the `RecordingType`, which depends on whether the data stream on disk is interrupted or not.